What is Scalable Video (Simulcast)?

 On the subscriber side, when using Scalable Video, the average bitrate received by endpoints is independent of the number of receivers.
 Quality of the stream received by each subscriber will be better adapted to their respective network and hardware capacity conditions without affecting the other subscribers.
 A general expected result is an overall higher average bitrate across the platform streams for large multi-party or broadcast use-cases.

-What are the limitations of scalable video and the supported browsers/devices?
+What are the limitations of scalable video and the supported browsers or devices?

-- Currently Scalable Video is only available for Chrome, Safari, and native iOS/Android publishers.
-The feature is 100% transparent for the subscriber that will keep receiving a single regular VP8 video stream.
+- The feature is 100% transparent for the subscriber that will keep receiving a single regular VP8 video stream.

 - For client SDKs prior to 2.14, the supported devices (besides laptops/desktops) are: